narcatix/pa-editor-tutorial/videos/script.md

 As you can see, there are two "move" keyframes.
 I can click on one to start editing its values in the top-right portion of the window.
 The first keyframe defines position X 0 Y 0, which is the middle centre, and the second keyframe defines position X 10 Y 0, which is just to the right of that.
 Let's edit its position to be X 10 Y 10 and play the level.
 As you can see, the object is now moving diagonally from the centre.

-Just so you know, Project Arrhythmia coordinates have positive X going right and positive Y going up.
+Just so you know, Project Arrhythmia coordinates go X right and Y up.

+I can change the timing of keyframes by selecting and dragging them left or right, or by modifying their Time property.

 I can zoom in and out both of the timelines using the shortcuts Ctrl+\[+\] and Ctrl+\[-\], create new keyframes by clicking with the right mouse button on an empty space, and delete keyframes by having them selected and using the Delete key.